datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 What has happened here?

-When DataLad installs a dataset, it will by default only install the superdataset, and not any subdatasets.
+When DataLad clones a dataset, it will by default only obtain the superdataset, and not any subdatasets.
 The superdataset contains the information that a subdataset exists though -- the subdataset is *registered* in the superdataset.
 This is why the subdataset name exists as a directory.
-A subsequent :command:`datalad get -n path/to/longnow`
-(or a :command:`datalad install path/to/longnow`) will clone the registered dataset without the need to specify the source again, just as we did it in the example above.
+A subsequent :command:`datalad get -n path/to/longnow` will clone the registered subdataset again, just as we did it in the example above.

 .. findoutmore:: More on datalad get